Insights and Updates

 Step 2: Does it require understanding unstructured data?

 If information lives in PDFs, emails, or free text, AI is the right choice.
-It can read, categorize, and summarize large volumes of data far faster than a human review.
-Credit teams use AI to extract details from credit applications, summarize customer communications, or interpret qualitative notes in risk files.
+It reads, categorizes, and summarizes large volumes of data far faster than a human review.
+Credit teams use it to extract details from credit applications, summarize customer communications, or interpret qualitative notes in risk files.

 Examples: